vpolda/FPGA-MultiBoot/README.md

 PS to initiate reprogramming from memory (second image)

 # Resources
+## Other Research
+DATE'24 and DAC'22 are reference papers.
+I discuss them in /docs "DATE-24.md" and "DAC-22.md"

 ## PCAP
 The PCAP interface is used by the PS to program the PL.